json-schema-org/understanding-json-schema/source/structuring.rst

 Structuring a complex schema
 ============================

-When writing computer programs of any given complexity, it's commonly accepted that "structuring" the program into reusable functions is better than copying-and-pasting duplicate bits of code everywhere they are used.
+When writing computer programs of even moderate complexity, it's commonly accepted that "structuring" the program into reusable functions is better than copying-and-pasting duplicate bits of code everywhere they are used.
 Likewise in JSON Schema, for anything but the most trivial schema, it's really useful to structure the schema into parts that can be reused in a number of places.
 This chapter will present some practical examples that use the tools available for reusing and structuring schemas.

 Reuse
 -----